Over the last 20 years, Lima's best restaurants have helped propel Peruvian food onto the world's culinary stage.

 1. Central

 Over the last ten years, Martinez, Leon, and the team have maintained their place as one of the world's best restaurants.
-In 2022, Central was ranked #1 in Latin America and #2 worldwide.
+In 2023, Central was named the #1 restaurant in the world, the first time the top spot has been awarded to a place in Latin America.

 2. Maido

-Highlights of the tasting menu from my third visit include:
+Highlights of the tasting menu from my third dining experience include:

 - Two courses of ceviche